tom-seddon/b2/doc/Debug-version.md

 (`Return` and `OSWORD 0` often go together, because this works well for tracing code CALLed from the BASIC prompt.)

-By default, all activity will be recorded, requiring around 10MBytes of memory per second of recording.
-If you leave the tracing on for long enough, even on a modern multi-gigabyte PC, eventually you'll run out of memory!
-Tick `Circular events queue` to have the emulator store only the last 25-30 seconds of activity - you can leave tracing running permanently in this mode, as the amount of data it stores will be limited.
+By default, only the last 25-30 seconds of activity will be kept (usually corresponding to roughly a 1GByte output file).
+Tracing can be left running indefinitely and the emulator will use a fixed amount of memory.

+Tick `Unlimited recording` to have the emulator store all events, so longer periods can be traced.
+Each emulated second takes up ~10MBytes of RAM and adds ~35MBytes to the output file.

 Once a trace has been started and stopped, it can be saved to a file using `Save` or `Save (no cycles)`.
 The output is along these lines: